Thank you, Mom, for the recipe!

 1 tablespoon powdered Agar Agar or 1 tablespoon of unflavored gelatin

-Place 4 cups of the broth back in the pot, turn on the heat.
-When just about to boil again, turn heat off and add the agar-agar or gelatin.
+Place 4 cups of the broth in a pot, turn on the heat.
+When just about to boil, turn heat off and add the agar-agar or gelatin.
 Whisk for 2 minutes until all powder is dissolved.
 Pour broth into an 8x8 baking dish (size really doesn't matter. if you have a few plastic containers, use those instead. remember how you used to make jello?)
 Refrigerate until set, about 3-4 hours.
 (I stuck mine in the freezer after the first hour because I got impatient...it only took 2 hours for mine to set)